Unbiased – a daily work in progress

 Biased – moi?

 When I started working more systematically with women in leadership, I also began to study myself and my bias.
-A small thing like expecting girls to behave politer and be quieter than small boys was just one of my insights.
+A small thing like I expected girls to behave politer and be quieter than small boys was just one of my insights.

 Could it be that we, men and women, unconsciously think that women are less ambitious?
 That we, just to be safe, choose a man over a woman for the leadership position since we, unconsciously, believe or feel safer, when a man is in charge?

 We live in a busy number-driven world.
-The numbers show that having women in leadership positions and on boards are beneficial for the business…But we must face that all this research and knowledge unfortunately still have very little impact.
+The numbers show that having women in leadership positions and on boards are beneficial for the business…But we must face that all this research and knowledge unfortunately still have a very little impact.

 We can make it a house rule to reflect and admit when we are biased and find a constructive way to handle bias when observed in the workplace, at home and in society in general.

-What a wonderful world it will be when we are all UNconsciously UNbiased!
+What a wonderful world it would be when we are all UNconsciously UNbiased!

 Lena Beck Roervig specializes in Executive Coaching, Leadership Development, High-Performance Board Consulting and successful international transitions of leaders.
-She is the CEO & founder of Beck Global Consulting LLC and of Bragging for Women.
-Further, she is a partner at The Personal Business Plan.
+She is the CEO & founder of Beck Global Consulting LLC and a partner at The Personal Business Plan.
+Last but not least, she is the creator of the concept and expert model on how to advance women in leadership: ShowYourWorth®.

 #leadershipdevelopment #career #humanresources #diversity #women #highperformance #performance #coaching #womensmarch